stephenyoud/entrocap/README.md

 # entrocap
-Entropy Calculations on PCAP files using tshark.
+Entropy Calculations on PCAP files using scapy.